Shopify/cli/.changeset/strong-pugs-fly.md

 '@shopify/app': patch
 ---

-Fetch user account info.
-Display used user account in the info command output.
-Add user account information inside the no org found error banner
+Fetch partners account info regarding using an user or a service account.
+Display used partners account in the info command output.
+Add partners account information inside the no org found error banner